Siege of Algeciras (1369): Siege

-On 28 July 1369 Muhammed V appeared with a large army at the gates of the city of Algeciras.
+On 28 July 1369 Muhammad V appeared with a large army at the gates of the city of Algeciras.

 The siege was established by erecting siege towers and deploying his soldiers around the perimeter of the city.

 Algeciras at this time consisted of two separate towns separated by the Río de la Miel.
 Each town had its own walls with strong towers and gateways.

 After the previous siege many of the city walls had been destroyed or severely weakened, so the Spaniards had to strengthen various sections.

 The rushed rebuilding left much to be desired compared to the original fabric of the thirteenth century Moorish defenses.

 Thus the main gate of the city, the Puerta del Fonsario, which had suffered most of the attacks by trebuchets during the siege of Alfonso XI, was rebuilt in part with a weak wall of mortar.

 The combination of decreased physical defenses and a small garrison for the town after movement of troops to the north caused the Muslim siege to be devastating for the city.

 The attacks focused at first on the Villa Nueva, the southern of the two towns.

-The soldiers of Muhammed V mounted numerous siege engines, used high ladders to scale the walls and assaulted the city.
+The soldiers of Muhammad V mounted numerous siege engines, used high ladders to scale the walls and assaulted the city.

 There were few defenders within the town and Villa Nueva, called al-Binya by the Moors, fell on 30 July.